 When it comes to self help books for men, the books I recommend may not be what you expect.
 They’re not tactical books on improving your habits or focus.
 They’re books that dive deeper and focus on the inner psychology that are preventing you from taking action on the tactics you read about it.
 This may includes books on building the fundamental traits of a healthy man.

 It’s not completely your fault.
 Society and your upbringing may have failed you.
-Many of the strong fundamentals of becoming an attractive man, like a coming of age rite of passage, male role models, and exposure the benefits of assertiveness and aggression were eliminated in your upbringing thanks to the modern world.
+Many of the strong fundamentals of becoming an attractive man, like a coming of age, rite of passage, male role models, and understanding assertiveness and aggression were eliminated in the modern world.

 Because of this, many men lack strong friendships with other men, a spine to stand up for themselves or others, or the ability to effectively behave as a man, which can damage their success in their career, dating life, ability to make male friends, or romantic relationship.